 Part I To be completed by the student

 Name Date of Birth

-Student Reg gistration NoProgramme
+Student Registration NoProgramme

-Details of M ledical Condition including times and dates:
+Details of Medical Condition including times and dates:

-Way in which ch work is affected:
+Way in which work is affected:

-that the above statement is an accurate, complete and honest ation of the facts.
+I declare that the above statement is an accurate, complete and honest representation of the facts.

-Signed by S Student Date
+Signed by Student Date

 Part II To be completed by a member of staff

-• advice given and/or that the student appeared to be unfit to attend and/or to his/her potential.)
+(To record advice given and/or that the student appeared to be unfit to attend and/or to perform to his/her potential.)

-Signed by r member of staff Date
+Signed by member of staff Date

 Part III To be completed by Medical Practitioner

-Name of D octor:
+Name of Doctor:

-care (delete named student is registered with my practice/is or was under my professional e as appropriate) He/she consulted me in relation to the medical condition (dates/times, etc):
+The above named student is registered with my practice/is or was under my professional care (delete as appropriate) He/she consulted me in relation to the medical condition described on (dates/times, etc):

-Further Cor nments:
+Further Comments:

 Signed Practice Stamp:

-Date
+Data